Got any leftover red velvet cake? Probably not, but if you do, you can make these adorable Red Velvet Watermelon Cake Pops.

-- Preheat oven to 350 degrees F. Sift flour, cocoa powder, baking soda and salt in medium bowl.
+Preheat oven to 350 degrees F. Sift flour, cocoa powder, baking soda, and salt in a medium bowl.
 Set aside.

-- Beat butter and sugar in large bowl with electric mixer on medium speed 5 minutes or until light and fluffy.
+Beat butter and sugar in a large bowl with electric mixer on medium speed 5 minutes or until light and fluffy.
 Beat in eggs, one at a time.
-Mix in sour cream, milk, food color and vanilla.
+Mix in sour cream, milk, food color, and vanilla.
 Gradually beat in flour mixture on low speed until just blended.
 Do not overbeat.
 Spoon batter into 30 paper-lined muffin cups, or greased cake pan.

-- Bake 20 to 25 minutes or until toothpick inserted into cake comes out clean.
+Bake 20 to 25 minutes or until a toothpick inserted into the cake comes out clean.
 Cool in pans on wire rack 5 minutes.
 Remove from pans; cool completely.

 Vanilla Cream Cheese Frosting: Beat cream cheese, softened, butter, sour cream, and vanilla extract in large bowl until light and fluffy.
 Gradually beat in confectioners’ sugar until smooth.